×

 Risks & Rewards of Special Situations Investing

-The examples of special situations provided above where all successful outcomes that generated handsome profits for investors who were willing to deeply understand a situation, assign probabilities to various outcomes and acted accordingly.
-Sometimes the positive outcomes could also result from beginner’s luck arising from taking excessive risks without realizing the downside of the situation not working out.
+The examples of special situations provided above were all successful outcomes that generated handsome profits for investors who were willing to deeply understand a situation, assign probabilities to various outcomes and acted decisively.
+Sometimes the positive outcomes could also result from beginner’s luck arising from taking excessive risks without realizing the downside of the situation.